odoo/documentation/content/applications/finance/fiscal_localizations/australia.rst

    :align: center

-Tax Name
+Tax Mapping
 -----------------------
-The tax name will be utilised across multiple Odoo databases.
+Each tax in Odoo has a short name and a description.
 Within the Australian localisation package, tax names encompass the tax rate as an integral part of their naming convention.

 Despite the high amount of taxes in Odoo, these taxes are pretty similar (mostly 0% and 10%), with different tax grid variations for: